Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/enable-debug-logging.md

 ```

 {% hint style="info" %}
 Setting the application is only necessary on activities that are entry points for your application.
-However, setting the application on each Activity has no negative impact and ensures that the SDK always has the necessary reference to your application.
-We recommend that you call `setApplication`in each of your activities.
+However, setting the application on each activity has no negative impact and ensures that the SDK always has the necessary reference to your application.
+As a result, you should call `setApplication` on each of your activities.
 {% endhint %}

 You can use the `onPause` function to pause the lifecycle data collection: